wpilibsuite/frc-docs/source/docs/software/actuators/wpi-drive-classes.rst

 will be set to 0.
-In most cases these small inputs result from imperfect joystick centering and are not sufficient to cause drivetrain movement, the deadband helps reduce necessary motor heating that may result from applying these small values to the drivetrain.
+In most cases these small inputs result from imperfect joystick centering and are not sufficient to cause drivetrain movement, the deadband helps reduce unnecessary motor heating that may result from applying these small values to the drivetrain.
 To change the deadband, use the setDeadband() method.